 Tips for Visiting the Panama Canal During Different Seasons

 Pack light, breathable clothing for the high humidity.
 Bring waterproof gear for the wet season, and wear comfortable walking shoes for the trails and city streets.
+Check your country’s entry requirements and visa rules before you travel, as these can change.

 Finding the Best Time to Visit the Panama Canal